kgateway-dev/kgateway.io/content/docs/faqs.md

 * A flexible control plane with extensibility in mind
 * More ergonomic, domain-specific APIs to drive Envoy configuration
-* Function-level routing beyond routing a `host:port` for clusters, but instead extending to a Swagger/OpenAPI spec endpoint, gRPC function, cloud provider function such as AWS Lambda, and more
+* Function-level routing that goes beyond routing to a `host:port` for clusters, including routing to a Swagger/OpenAPI spec endpoint, gRPC function, cloud provider function such as AWS Lambda, and more
 * Transformation of request/response via a super-fast C++ templating filter built on Inja
 * Envoy filters to call AWS Lambda directly, handling the complex security handshaking
 * Discovery of services running in a hybrid platform such as of virtual machines (VMs), containers, infrastructure as code (IaC), function as a service (FaaS), and so on